JiaweiZhuang/pleiades-mpi-benchmark/README.md

 Set `export MPI_USE_TCP=true` to force TCP/IP interconnect instead of InfiniBand RDMA. (ref [HPE MPI user guide](https://support.hpe.com/hpsc/doc/public/display?docId=emr_na-a00037728en_us)).
 This will severely degrade MPI performance and should never be used for real model runs.

+For multi-pair bandwidth, make sure that the first half of ranks are on one node:

+    MPI_SHEPHERD=true mpiexec -np 48 -perhost 24 hostname
+    mpiexec -np 48 -perhost 24 ./osu_mbw_mr

+For collectives, see batch scripts below.

 ### Batch script